oucler/Unscented-Kalman-Filter/README.md

 	Results from table1 indicates that UKF provide better results.

 ## Code: <a name="code"></a>
 	main.cpp: Parse input file and generate outputfiles.
-Also, coordinates initialization, prediction, update, and rmse calculations. ukf.cpp: Initialization, Prediction, and Update stages were implemented here. tools.cpp: RMSE calculation was implemented here.
+Also, coordinates initialization, prediction, update, and rmse calculations.
+	ukf.cpp: Initialization, Prediction, and Update stages were implemented here. tools.cpp: RMSE calculation was implemented here.
+	nscentedKalmanVisualization.py: Visualize output data.

 ## Discussion: <a name="discussion"></a>

 	There can be couple of improvement areas: 1- Implemenentation of code can be more efficient.
 	2- Finding out optimal parameters that would give the best result.